nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 This happens because Ad Inserter processes posts last and therefore "sees" also content added by other plugins.

-Try to set Ad Inserter plugin priority to 10 (early processing, Ad Inserter settings - tab *).
+Try to set Ad Inserter plugin priority to 10 (early processing, Ad Inserter settings - tab * / tab General).

 = How can I replace deprecated tags {adinserter n} for manual insertion with new ones [adinserter block="n"] in all posts? =